This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Why are US and China fighting over AI chips?"

-The US and China are primarily fighting over AI chips due to strategic control over advanced semiconductor technology and geopolitical dominance in AI innovation, with NVIDIA emerging as the most visible and critical player across models.
+The US and China are primarily fighting over AI chips due to strategic control of advanced semiconductor technology, with NVIDIA emerging as the most visible and critical player across models for its dominant role in AI hardware.

 chatgpt